open/close all folders

 The neighbors in Drake/Darkwing's Moebius Neighborhood and Honker's family.
 Unlike Honker, they're really aren't that bright; otherwise they would have discovered that their neighbor was Darkwing Duck a long time ago.
 With the exception of Honker, Drake cannot stand them, while Gosalyn and Launchpad don't seem to mind them.

 Herbert "Herb" and Binkie Muddlefoot

-A loving but oblivious couple that lives next door to the Mallards.
+A loving but oblivious couple who live next door to the Mallards.
 Herb is a Quackerware (their version of Tupperware) salesman and Binkie's a homemaker.
-Herb also loves to barbecue and watch his favorite show "Pelican's Island".
-They are very friendly but also unintentionally intrusive and unaware how much of a brat their oldest son, Tank is.
+Herb also loves to barbecue and watch his favorite show, Pelican's Island.
+They are very friendly, but also unintentionally intrusive, and they're unaware how much of a brat their oldest son Tank is.

 Tankard H. "Tank" Muddlefoot

 Voiced by: Dana Hill

 He is a really mean little boy, which is something his parents fail to realize.
 Honker is his usual target, but he has also been known to make fun of Gosalyn and attack Drake.

 - Big Brother Bully: He's Honker's older brother and loves to torment him.

 - Bratty Half-Pint: Despite his size, he still qualifies for this in spades.

 - Evil Redhead: Not a lethally evil, but there's little good to be found with him.